Vivian0105/airrflow/docs/usage.md

 --outdir results
 ```

 If you want to detect novel alleles and infer genotype of each individual, add the `--genotyping` flag in your command.
-Novel alleles detection and genotype inference only work for BCR sequences.
+Novel alleles detection and genotype inference currently work only for BCR sequences.

 Check the section [Input samplesheet](#input-samplesheet) below for instructions on how to create the samplesheet, and the [Supported library generation protocols](#supported-bulk-library-generation-methods-protocols) section below for examples on how to run the pipeline for the different bulk and single-cell sequencing protocols.
 For more detailed information about all the available parameters, please refer to the [parameters documentation](https://nf-co.re/airrflow/parameters).